mj1618/stepwise-migrations/README.md

 ## Instructions

-Name up migration files as `.sql` and down migration files with the same name but suffixed with `.down.sql`. e.g. `v1_users.sql` and `v1_users.down.sql`.
-NOTE: Down migrations are optional.

 Up migrations are first sorted in ascending order based on filename.
 No subdirectories are read below the migration directory.

+Name the "up" migration files as `.sql` and the "down" migration files with the same name but suffixed with `.down.sql`. e.g. `v1_users.sql` and `v1_users.down.sql`.
+Down migrations are optional.

 ## Usage